 In many countries, governments either don’t defend the rights of their citizens or actively attack them.
-Human rights defenders peacefully step in to protect our common right to speech, to health or to clean water, to be free from torture, and to assist victims of human rights violations.
-Over the past 20 years, the global human rights movement has grown in each and every corner of the world, vocally promoting equality, freedom and justice for all.
+So human rights defenders peacefully step in to protect our shared right to speech, health or clean water, to be free from torture, and to assist victims of human rights violations.
+Over the past 20 years, the global human rights movement has grown in every corner of the world, vocally promoting equality, freedom and justice for all.

-While defenders who work on land, indigenous peoples and environment rights are the most exposed worldwide, other groups at risk include lawyers, journalists, trade unionists, women defenders and ordinary citizens working on a wide range of human rights issues.
+While defenders who work on the land, indigenous peoples and environmental rights are the most exposed worldwide, other groups at risk include lawyers, journalists, trade unionists, women defenders and ordinary citizens working on a wide range of human rights issues.

 Not only are defenders under direct attack, but their working environment has also considerably deteriorated.
-One weapon of choice for States is the adoption of restrictive legislations that slowly suffocate the work of human rights defenders, for example by banning them from having bank accounts or from receiving international donations, or by prosecuting them under security laws.
-Discrediting defenders is another way to isolate them, as is the case in Central Eastern Europe, the former Soviet Union or the Philippines.
+One weapon of choice for States is the adoption of restrictive legislation that slowly suffocates the work of human rights defenders, for example, by banning them from having bank accounts and receiving international donations or prosecuting them under security laws.
+Discrediting defenders is another way to isolate them, as in Central Eastern Europe, the former Soviet Union or the Philippines.

 The OMCT is one of the main organisations striving to provide protection and support to defenders at risk wherever they are

 In 1997, the OMCT and the International Federation for Human Rights (FIDH) launched the Observatory for the Protection of Human Rights Defenders.
 It is a unique collaboration based on their respective global networks.
-The Observatory’s comprehensive strategy includes prevention and early warning on dangerous situations, raising awareness among policy makers and the general public, building the capacity of human rights defenders, providing them with direct assistance, and supporting local groups to enable them to continue their action in hostile contexts.
-The OMCT and the Observatory have played an important role in including the protection of defenders on the agenda of the United Nations and of regional organisations in Africa, the Americas, and Europe.
+The Observatory’s comprehensive strategy includes prevention and early warning of dangerous situations, raising awareness among policymakers and the general public, building the capacity of human rights defenders, providing them with direct assistance, and supporting local groups to enable them to continue their action in hostile contexts.
+The OMCT and the Observatory have played an essential role in including the protection of defenders on the agenda of the United Nations and of regional organisations in Africa, the Americas, and Europe.

 In 2015, following a rise in attacks and repression, the OMCT, in partnership with 11 other international and regional NGOs, created ProtectDefenders.eu, the largest global protection mechanism.
 The OMCT is one of four members on its management board.